 Five Best Practices for Real Estate Postcards

-We know that real estate marketing is tough.
-Our specialty is helping realtors build authority in an area by targeting specific neighborhoods so that they can generate new clients.
+At GrowMail, our specialty is helping realtors build authority in an area by targeting specific neighborhoods so that they can generate new clients.
 This is a list of our five best practices for sending out real estate postcards.
-You can use these tips to farm areas for new clients or build relationships which exiting ones.
+You can use these tips to farm areas for new clients or build relationships with existing ones.

 1. Make the Postcard Pop

-Your postcard’s design needs to stand out so that it captures the attention of a potential client.
-If you make good choices in your branding, you can make prospective customers in your targeted area remember you down the road.
+People are going to decide instantly whether or not to save your postcard, likely based on its design.
+That’s why your postcard’s design needs to stand out so that it captures the attention of a potential client.
+Making good branding choices allows prospective customers in your targeted area to remember you down the road.

 A postcard from a realtor promoting free market updates.